Learning Guitar Update

 As for finishing Justin's beginner/consolidation modules and the "Green" grade, I'm just putting finishing touches on Intermediate Foundation 2, having covered the Effective Practice and Intermediate Foundation 1 modules previously in the year.
 So, doing well on that score.

 As for learning 5 new songs, I've got three AC/DC songs I can play along to.
 For two of them I can do a passable solo.
-I've also been practicing Layla (Unplugged) by Clapton and The House of the Rising Sun by The Animals.
+I've also been practising Layla (Unplugged) by Clapton and The House of the Rising Sun by The Animals.
 They're not entirely new to me, but I wasn't happy with my performance previously.
 Now I'm getting to a point where I can sing and play at the same time.

 I'm not yet a looper pedal expert, but I have been using it more to lay down simple chord progressions to practice soloing over.
 I'm a lot better at keeping a steady beat and getting the loop to transition seamlessly.
 I would use it more, but it uses up a lot of batteries, so I think one of my next purchases will have to be a power supply so I can keep it permanently plugged in.